njonsson/euthanize/README.md

 4. Push to the branch: `git push origin my-new-feature`.
 5. [Create][compare-euthanize-branches] a new pull request.

+Especially appreciated are patches for cross-platform compatibility.
+Run the automated tests via Make.

+    $ make test

 ## License

 Released under the [MIT License][MIT-License].